 Since inception, Food Concepts has believed in the need to inspire, educate and uplift children so that they are better equipped to become productive and employable members of society.
 On this basis, one of our ESR focus areas is on educational initiatives.
 In the spirit of promoting entrepreneurship and work, we partner with several schools in Lagos to promote guided tours of our Central Kitchen and Pie Production departments.
 We also invite students into our restaurants to educate them on the processes around food production within a Chicken Republic Restaurant.

-By 2023 we will have 500 stores, directly employing over 8000 people in Nigeria alone.
-We are fully committed to being a company that people aspire to work for and that has a reputation for retaining and growing talent by fostering an environment that aims to improve the lives, health, safety and well-being of our people.
+By 2024 we will have 670 stores, directly employing over 9,000 people in Nigeria alone.
+We are fully committed to being a company that people aspire to work for and that has a reputation for retaining and growing talent by fostering an environment that aims to improve the lives, health, safety and wellbeing of our people.

-In addition to employment, our Training and Development Centre is designed to train, upskill and develop the capability of every person that we employ on an ongoing basis.
+In addition to employment, our Training and Development Centres are designed to train, upskill and develop the capability of every person that we employ on an ongoing basis.

 As an equal opportunity employer; all qualified applicants receive consideration for employment and promotion without regard to race, colour, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability or age.

 Food Concepts has also actively advanced the employment of women in our company.
 This has led to us being one of the most advanced gender equality businesses of our size in the industry, with the employment of over 50% female employees.